GM recalling nearly 69,000 Bolt EVs for fire risks

 GM said the vehicles pose a risk of fire when charged to full, or nearly full capacity.
 GM said it has developed software that will limit vehicle charging to 90% of full capacity to mitigate the risk while GM works to determine the appropriate final repair.

+Last month, Hyundai Motor 005380.KS issued a recall for about 75,000 Kona EVs worldwide because of a possible short circuit due to what may be faulty manufacturing of its high-voltage battery cells could pose a fire risk.

-(Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Chris Reese)
+(Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Chris Reese and David Gregorio)

 ((David.Shepardson@thomsonreuters.com; 2028988324;))